Sign In Register

 Is Summerfield a Good Place to Live?

-Based on current data, Summerfield receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine.
+Based on current data, Summerfield receives an overall livability score of 2.8 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include below-average incomes, high obesity rates.
-Summerfield offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Summerfield has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs